josteink/android_multi-build/README.md

 - Near zero learning-curve.
 - Build system 100% external to source-trees being built.
+- Automatically generate changelogs for builds.
+- Intelligent build: Dont build when there are no changes since last build.
 - Automatic deployment of builds to hosting provider (FTP only for now).
 - Automatic (and optional) [Linaro](http://www.linaro.org/) toolchain support.
 - Ability to non-destructively inject Linaro toolchain seamlessly into